sebastianduchene/NELSI/README.md

 3. Simulate constant rates through time (strict clock)
 ------------------------------------------------------

 The simplest rate simulation model in NELSI is a strict clock, where every branch is given the same rate, with a user-specified noise level.
-To simulate rates under this model for our chronogram we use the function simulate.cock, which receives as arguments the chronogram, and two parameters: the mean rate and the amount of noise.
+To simulate rates under this model for our chronogram we use the function simulate.clock, which receives as arguments the chronogram, and two parameters: the mean rate and the amount of noise.

  - As an example, we will simulate a high rate of substitutions with no noise.